 Hybrid systems also improve decision-making in complex environments.
 For example, in search-and-rescue operations, the thermal sensor can detect a person’s heat signature.
 The visible or IR camera can then show obstacles, terrain features, and landmarks.
 This provides the pilot with more context and improves mission safety.

-Data from hybrid drones is often combined to form one image or map.
-This fused view combines the strengths of each sensor to get thermal imaging’s accurate temperature data, while infrared or visible-light sensors provide surface and material detail.
+Data from hybrid drones is often combined into one fused image or map.
+This view pairs thermal imaging’s temperature data with the surface detail from infrared or visible-light sensors.

 In simple terms, thermal shows heat patterns and highlights hotspots or people.
 IR shows textures and surface features.
 You can see both temperature information and material detail in a single flight.
 This improves situational awareness and removes the need for repeated missions.